(Show/Hide Browsing Column ->)

 Click to view a version of this map with clickable links!

-In one of the isolated pockets of time, an aggressive, expansionist government formed an Empire (also called 'The South').
+In one of the isolated pockets of time, an aggressive, expansionist government formed an Empire (also called 'The South' in some places).
 As the 'time shards' began to reform into a single world and 'time barriers' between them started to dissipate, this Empire took immediate advantage over newly discovered neighbors.
 They assimilated every new culture that they discovered, either by force, by persuasion, or by subtle, invasive means.

 Over time, absorbing the best (and sometimes the worst!) of the cultures they encountered, the Empire became an enormous, technologically and scientifically forward-thinking society.
 It has undergone dozens of cultural reforms, and considers itself progressive in terms of gender, race and religious tolerance and educational opportunity for all.
 It sprawls to most of the known corners of the world, and no longer has any direct borders with un-assimilated people (yet!).